teamhanko/hanko/CONTRIBUTING.md

     the displayed template).
 11. If a pull request is not ready to be reviewed it should be marked as a "Draft".

 When pull requests fail test checks, authors are expected to update their pull requests to address the failures until the tests pass.
 If you have trouble or questions on how to add to existing tests, reach out through our [communication](#communication) channels.

+## Contributing to the Hanko Web Components

+When contributing to the Hanko components, once you have followed the first 4 steps of the segment [submitting code](https://github.com/teamhanko/hanko/blob/main/CONTRIBUTING.md#submitting-code), to apply changes to the `hanko-auth`or `hanko-profile` components:

+1. change directory to frontend:

+`cd frontend`

+2. Run locally the example app for React:

+`npm run start --workspace examples/react`

+Or with [docker-compose](https://www.docker.com/products/docker-desktop/) to start the app:

+\*Need to bring command or point out propperly

+3. Apply the changes inside `frontend/elements/src`.
+In the file `_presets.sass` you can find the custom variables for the components.

+4. Run the `build` command on the `elements` to see the changes you just applied:

+`npm run build --workspace elements`

+Now continue with the step 5 of the previous segment.

 # Commit Message Guidelines